-By utilizing the financial remedies available to us, we were able to negotiate a lower fee for students.
+By utilizing the financial remedies available to us, we were able to establish a lower fee, implemented in a way that was more financially accessible.
+In 2019, students supported this new proposal.

-By seeking out efficiencies and adjusting the repayment period to 25-years, we have sought to lower the student fee as much as possible for as long as possible.
+By seeking out efficiencies and adjusting the repayment period to 25-years, we lowered the student fee as much as possible for as long as possible.
 We believe that these payment terms ensure that today’s students are being asked to contribute a fair amount.

-The proposed JDUC Redevelopment fee will be collected at a rate of $40 per academic year beginning in 2019-2020.
-Beginning in the third year of fee collection, 2021-2022 – when construction is scheduled to be finished, the JDUC Redevelopment fee will be collected at a rate of $73.92, and will increase at the most recent annual rate of inflation for each subsequent year.
+The JDUC Redevelopment fee will be collected at a rate of $40 per academic year beginning in 2019-2020.
+Beginning in the third year of fee collection, 2021-2022 – when construction is scheduled to be finished, the JDUC Redevelopment fee will be collected at a rate of $73.92, and will increase at the rate of inflation for each subsequent year.

 It’s important that the costs of investing in our future don’t fall on those who can least afford them.
 This bursary could cover the JDUC Redevelopment fee for 500-1,000 students per year.
 It would be integrated with other forms of financial aid and bursaries and would not require a separate application.

 Queen’s University administration has stepped up to contribute their fair share to the project.
 Graduate students will be contributing a substantial amount to the project as well.
-The only remaining hurdle to getting the JDUC redevelopment off the ground is a funding commitment from undergraduates.
+Now, a funding commitment from undergraduates will allow the project to proceed.

 dollars of cash contribution and advancement donations from the University.